 If you ever have occasion to disassemble the Amel Super Maramu Jib Furler Gearbox, hopfully this will save you some time and trouble.

-The gearbox for the furler on the Super Maramu was custom made for Amel by a small one-man machine shop in France.
+The gearbox for the furler on the Super Maramu was custom made for Amel by a small one-man machine shop in Switzerland.
 The owner has long since retired, and as far as I know, drawings and custom parts are not available any longer.

 Although the housing, the shafts, and the gears were custom, the bearings and seals are all standard metric parts, and readily available at reasonable cost.

 I have been told by two different riggers that I trust that a Bamar electric headsail furling system can be retrofitted to the Amel three-track headstay foil.
 I (fortunetly!) haven’t had to evaluate that in detail.
 The good news is that a retrofit is possible.
 The bad news is that both these riggers quoted a budget number of about US$8,000 for replacement.
 So take good care of this thing!

 Remove the four screws and take off the plastic securing plate.
 Nothing magic here, it is just a flat piece of hard plastic. this will expose the bottom end of the Upper Shaft, and its lip seal.